|Common Sales & Marketing Topics|

 For more than four decades, libraries of all sorts have formed McFarland’s base market.
 McFarland regularly promotes its books to academic, public, and high school libraries in the U.S., and to select libraries outside the U.S., and the same is true for books published under the Toplight Books imprint.
 Many of these libraries make their purchases through wholesalers and book jobbers.
 Authors should feel free to notify their local public library or campus library of their book’s availability, but no special effort to contact libraries is asked of our authors.

 For applicable books, college classroom adoptions play a role in sales.
 Please email marketing coordinator Kristal Hamby for assistance with or to share your ideas about advertising for classroom adoptions.

 McFarland/Toplight successfully sells directly to individuals.
 Specialists, professionals and enthusiasts form an important market for many kinds of books.
 If you are aware of any unique opportunities to promote your book to a specialized group or professional organization, for example, please let us know.
-Email Beth Cox.
+Email Savannah Clemmons.

 Toplight extends a special discount to authors.
 Authors may purchase any Toplight or McFarland book at a 20% discount.
 On their own book(s), authors are entitled to at least a 20% discount, possibly deeper when ordering in bulk quantities.
 Contributors (including essayists, forewordists, interviewees, and subjects of biographies), are eligible for a discount for their particular book.
 Those interested in receiving a quote may contact:

 Checking on Sales Figures